#On The Boards

 Myles Standish Associates on behalf of Capstone Properties is proposing the demolition of an existing 1892 building at 230 Waterman Street in Wayland Square (Google Streetview)— the former Monahan Drabble Sherman Funeral Home and location of McBride’s Pub.

 The existing preliminary plans have been posted for public review.
-Outright demolition of the property seems unneccesary, and a more imaginative design could incorporate it.
+Outright demolition of the property seems unnecessary, and a more imaginative design could incorporate it.
 The current design is a bland and basic-looking four story condo that looks more like a cheap hotel.
 At least 77 South Angell Street (Google Streetview), just outside Wayland Square, is a more intersting condo building with real brick and stone exterior finishes.

 More advocacy news at the Providence Preservation Society.